 If you’re seen Gossip Girl, then this is a must see spot.
 Many of the outdoor scenes in Gossip Girl take place on the steps leading up to this museum.
 However, if you are not a fan of this show or haven’t even heard of it, it’s still a great museum to check out.
 The museum goes over the history and art that has made New York City what it is today.
 Admission is $20/ person or $14 for students and seniors.

-Phew, at that is all we have for now!
+That is all we have for now!
 The Upper East Side is truly a neighborhood like no other.
 Even you do not do a single of the things to see or eat in this neighborhood, we bet you will still enjoy your time.
 Simply walking through the streets and looking at all the mansions, brownstones and consulate buildings scattered throughout the neighborhood is super fun.
 We look forward to seeing everyone in our area the city one day soon!